 What is the difference between a recruiter and a technical recruiter?

 A recruiter is someone who manages the hiring process for any type of open job role.
 They can be independent or part of a company’s Talent Acquisition department.

-A technical recruiter is a recruiter who works on specialized, technical roles such as Software Developer, Product Manager or Data Scientist.
+A technical recruiter is a recruiter who works in specialized, technical roles such as Software Developer, Product Manager, or Data Scientist.

 They need to be very strong in:

 #1 Matching candidates to the specific needs of a tech company

 Recruiters need to understand what software a company uses to build their products and the space in the tech industry landscape they occupy.

 For example, a fintech company might need a Data Scientist with experience in credit risk modeling.
 On the other hand, a healthtech startup might be looking for a Data Scientist with a research background and Genomics experience.

 Though both candidates might share the same title, their skill sets and domain experience would differ substantially.